thaole16/Boids/README.md

 ------------

-Here is an example yml configuration file:
+Here is an example yml configuration file (with default values given):

 ```yaml
 Boids_Setup: